You are here

 Prices

-Tickets for most parties in the super-clubs range from €40 to €90, depending on the party and season.
+Tickets for most parties in the super-clubs range from €40 to €100, depending on the party and season.
 Smaller clubs cost less and several parties also offer early entry tickets with a discounted price.

 This might seem pricey, but then again, this is Ibiza, and in all likelihood, you would pay as much at home for a concert ticket.
 Plus, we promise, these are nights you will never forget, so when you put it in perspective, it doesn't seem so expensive after all.

-A vodka with lemon will cost €20-24 in a club or €12-15 in Ibiza Town or one of the pre-club bars.
-A beer (or water) will cost you €12-16 in a club and €8-10 in bars.
 As you can see, it quickly adds up, so be wise with your drinking and don't go out without sticking to a budget.

-The Spanish currency is the euro (€).
+The currency in Spain is the euro (€).

 Practicalities